michaellperry/parallel-queues/README.md

 - All services connect to RabbitMQ using the hostname "rabbitmq"
 - Each service has its own Dockerfile in its respective directory
 - Metrics are exposed via Prometheus endpoints and visualized in Grafana
+- The configuration API allows for dynamic adjustment of system parameters without restarting services